GHUCCTS

 • What are the phases of a clinical trial?

 Normally, new medical products go through four phases of testing.
-Each phase (or stage) has a different purpose.
+Each phase (or stage) has a different purpose and a product has to successfully pass each phase to move to the next.
+The primary points that are reviewed include safety and how well the product works.

 PHASE 1